adobe-type-tools/drawBotProofing/README.md

 Creates a PDF document which helps comparing glyphs to each other.
 Various modes are possible – the default is an [Autopsy](https://vimeo.com/116063612)-like showing of glyphs in a grid view.
+Other modes include
+* `gradient` (horizontal waterfall)
+* `single` (page-by-page)
-Other modes include `gradient` (horizontal waterfall), `single` (page-by-page), and `overlay` (superimposed outline view).
+* `overlay` (superimposed outline view)

 Input (pick one):
 * folder(s) containing UFO files or font files
 * individual UFO- or font files
 * designspace file (UFO sources)

-In the input filtering process, UFO files are preferred to fonts, OTFs to TTFs, so if results are unexpected, it helps to specify input files one-by-one.
+In the input filtering process, UFO files are preferred to fonts, OTFs to TTFs.
+If results are unexpected, it helps to specify input files one-by-one.

 ![glyphProof.py](_images/glyphProof_1.png)